 Congratulations on your upcoming marriage!
 Julian of Norwich is happy to be part of your wedding.
 Please contact our church office at least 60 days before your proposed date.
 Marriage preparation courses are available through the Anglican Diocese of Ottawa:

 QWho can be married at the parish?

-AAnyone desiring to be married in the church may do so.
+AOpposite-Sex and Same-Sex couples may be married at Julian of Norwich.
 There are, however, some requirements and conditions as set out below.
 We have a very busy parish and most of the marriages that take place at the parish are couples who have a family or community relationship with the parish.
 You must agree to be married according to the rites of the Anglican Church of Canada (this is both a church and a legal requirement).
 The rites of the church are set out in the Book of Alternative Services, beginning on page 526.